Practical guidance for supporting aging parents with dignity,

 Finding the Right Time and Place

-supportive, while the wrong one can make it feel like an interrogation.
+feel supportive, while the wrong one can make it feel like an

-A quiet, relaxed moment almost always works better than bringing up
+interrogation.
+A quiet, relaxed moment almost always works better

 Try starting these chats during low-key, everyday moments:

-low-pressure setting.
-Not having to make direct eye contact can make
+great, low-pressure setting.
+Not having to make direct eye contact

 While doing something together: Working in the

-mention a friend's new living situation or a news story about aging.
+will mention a friend's new living situation or a news story about

-These are golden opportunities to listen and gently ask, "That makes
+aging.
+These are golden opportunities to listen and gently ask,

 The key is to let the conversation unfold naturally instead of

-ease and less defensive, creating the space for true connection to
+at ease and less defensive, creating the space for true connection

 From Commands to Questions

-our parents with assumptions or commands, it's only natural for them to
+approach our parents with assumptions or commands, it's only natural

-feel like their independence is under threat.
-But when we lead with
+for them to feel like their independence is under threat.
+But when

-genuine curiosity, we invite them to share their side of things.
+we lead with genuine curiosity, we invite them to share their side

-of their own decisions.
-Our role is to ask the right questions, listen
+dignity of their own decisions.
+Our role is to ask the right

 This is especially true when tackling emotionally loaded topics like